kskvarci/functions-private-network/README.md

 This document describes key considerations for deploying Azure Functions alongside Service Bus in a fully locked down environment using technologies including regional VNet Integration for functions, private endpoints for Service Bus and a variety of network security controls including Network Security Groups and Azure Firewall.

+We've modeled this architecture on an fairly aggressive set of requirements from a performance/scalability, reliability and security perspective.
+Those requirements will be noted within the document.
+Your implementation of this pattern may differ depending on your needs.

 Similar to other architectures available in the [Azure Architecture Center](https://docs.microsoft.com/en-us/azure/architecture/browse/), this document touches on each pillar defined in the [Microsoft Azure Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework).

 In addition to defining the architectural pattern we will also provide composable deployment artifacts (ARM templates and Pipelines) to get your started on your journey towards repeatable deployment.